CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Discussion

 \subsection{Implications for L2 Learners}

 Our findings have important implications for L2 learners, who often struggle with the fine-grained sense distinctions in WordNet.
-By annotating WordNet senses with CEFR levels and integrating them into resources such as the SemCor-CEFR corpus, our method helps align lexical information with learner proficiency and pedagogical needs.
-Although the practical benefits of this approach require empirical validation through classroom or longitudinal studies, it offers two key advantages.
+By annotating WordNet senses with CEFR levels and integrating them into resources such as the SemCor-CEFR corpus, our approach aligns lexical information more closely with learner proficiency and pedagogical needs.
+Although the practical benefits of this approach require empirical validation through classroom-based or longitudinal studies, it offers two main advantages.
 First, it allows learners to focus on senses that match their proficiency level, reducing the cognitive load associated with more advanced or nuanced meanings.
 Second, our high-performing classifier (Macro-F1 of 0.81) can be integrated into educational tools to quickly identify complex lexical items in a text, enabling immediate scaffolding.
-The model’s superior performance on levels A1 through B2 is particularly beneficial for beginner and intermediate learners who are building their foundational vocabulary.
-These advancements can allow educators and autonomous learners to adopt more adaptive and efficient strategies for vocabulary instruction.
-However, further research is required to confirm whether these benefits persist across diverse learning environments and over extended periods.
+The model's strong performance on levels A1 through B2 is particularly beneficial for beginner and intermediate learners who are building foundational vocabulary.
+These advances may enable educators and independent learners to adopt more adaptive and efficient strategies for vocabulary instruction.
+However, further research is needed to determine whether these benefits persist across diverse learning environments and over extended periods.